peterborisov/Markdown/React, Redux, React-Redux/React-Theoretical-Questions.md

 - By using the export and import properties.

 #### 7. What do you know about controlled and uncontrolled components?
+- Controlled component - the value of the input element is controlled by React.
+Any changes made to the input element will be reflected in the code as well.
+When a user enters data inside the input element of a controlled component, onChange function gets triggered and inside the code we check whether the value entered is valid or invalid.
+If the value is valid, we change the state and re-render the input element with new value.
+- Uncontrolled component In an uncontrolled component, the value of the input element is handled by the DOM itself.

 |Controlled Components|	Uncontrolled Components|
 |:---|:---|
 |1.
 They do not maintain their own state	|1.
 They maintain their own state